tavisit/WebProject/README.md

 * Home Page
 * Contacts Page
 * Categories Page
-* Products Pages.
+* Product Pages( 15 at this moment)

 ###### Local Server
-It has also implemented a localhost server in NodeJS in order to simulate a realistic environment for web development
+It has also a localhost server in NodeJS in order to simulate a realistic environment for web development implemented in two parts.
+The first part is the actual creation of the site realized by **main.js** and the second is the URL interpreter is **router.js**

 ## ToDo list
 * Comments + Rating
+* Dinamic product pages
+* More products